DDM-Lab/Port_Scanning_Challenge/walkthrough/walkthrough.md

 ## Troubleshooting

 If you're having trouble with the solution:
-- Double-check that you've correctly copied everything correctly from  `fragments.txt`
+- Double-check that you've correctly copied everything correctly